ibexa/documentation-user/docs/content_management/block_reference.md

 ## Product embed

-Presents a single product, allowing you to focus on its capabilities.
+Presents a single product, allowing you to highlight its key features.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.